-Starting July 5, 2016 OLCC began accepting applications for worker permits.
+Starting July 5, 2016, OLCC began accepting applications for worker permits.
 These are required of all workers in any marijuana-related firm including temporary and seasonal workers.
 There is a $100 fee payable upon approval.
 The permit is valid for five years.
-As of late May, 2021, 109,116 applications had been submitted.
-Of those, 66,946 were counted as active – meaning they were approved and paid for.
+As of late November 2022, almost 137,500 applications had been submitted.
+Of those, about 64,600 were counted as active – meaning they were approved and paid for.
 Since the permits are valid for five years, the number of active permits can only go up until they start needing to be renewed.
 It can be assumed that all applicants have some interest in employment at a marijuana-related business.
-Another 15,525 were approved but not paid for, 4,556 were under review and 2,307 were new applications.
+Another 6,800 were approved but not paid for, 6,200 were under review, and 80 were new applications.

-After the deadline for compliance on April 28th 2017 however, if we assume that all workers are in compliance, the number of active licenses will overstate employment in recreational marijuana.
-Since permits include temporary and seasonal workers it is not likely that all permitted workers will be employed on any particular day.
+The number of active licenses will overstate employment in recreational marijuana.
+Since permits include temporary and seasonal workers, it is not likely that all permitted workers will be employed on any particular day.
 In addition, since the permits are valid for five years, they do not capture turnover.
-People who quit, are laid off or otherwise not employed at a marijuana-related business can still have a valid permit.
+People who quit, are laid off, or otherwise not employed at a marijuana-related business can still have a valid permit.

 One of the goals of recreational marijuana legalization was to move marijuana sales from the illicit and black market category into the regulated, tested, tracked, and measured market.
 The state has had success in capturing a majority share of sales through the medical and recreational programs now in place.
 And the steady stream of income into state and local coffers has been generally welcomed through taxation of cannabis sales at the retail level.